-The website notification was intended to send important alerts to the user in real-time.
-Hence, they won’t miss any important updates.
+The website notification was intended to send critical alerts to the user in real time.
+In this way, they will not miss any notifications anytime.

-However, notification is kind of annoying these days when the website tries to send promotional offers very frequently.
-I personally hate notification from any site or even the apps that aren’t relevant.
-Hence, I have even disabled the email notification on my android phone.
+However, edge notifications can be annoying these days when the website tries to send promotional offers very frequently.
+I wouldn’t say I like notifications from any site or even apps that aren’t relevant.
+Hence, I have disabled the notifications on my Android phone.

-Thankfully, the Android system settings allow us to completely block this notification.
-We can even customize to enable or disable notification from the specific sites at our ease within the Edge Android browser.
+Thankfully, the Android system settings allow us to block these notifications completely.
+We can even customize to enable or disable notifications from specific sites easily within the Edge Android browser.

-The notification is quite a useful feature when used nominally.
-However, due to increase in marketing campaigns and digital advertisements, these have became a pain.
-Hence, most users prefer blocking the push notification within the browser.
+The Microsoft Edge notification is quite a useful feature when used nominally.
+However, these have become quite a pain due to increased marketing campaigns and digital advertisements.
+Hence, most users prefer blocking these push notifications within the browser.

-Here are the steps to block the notifications in Microsoft Edge Android:
+Here are the steps to block the browser notifications:

 - Select the Settings menu from the list.